bigskysoftware/htmx/www/attributes/hx-sse.md

 ## `hx-sse`

 The `hx-sse` allows you to work with [Server Sent Event](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events)
 `EventSource`s directly from HTML.
-The value of the attribute can be one or more of the following, separated by commas:
+The value of the attribute can be one or more of the following, separated by white space:

-* `connect <url>` - A URL to establish an `EventSource` against
+* `connect:<url>` - A URL to establish an `EventSource` against
-* `swap <eventName>` - Swap SSE message content into a DOM node on matching event names
+* `swap:<eventName>` - Swap SSE message content into a DOM node on matching event names

 ### Swap Message Content